 Remove diodes CR1, CR2, CR3, CR4, CR5, and CR6 from diode heat sink assemblies.
-Using an ohmmeter, R x 100 scale, measure insulation resistance between any of the leads and the laminations (exclude the diodes from the test circuit).
-See Figure 4-6.
-A reading of less than infinity indicates a ground.
+Using an ohmmeter (R x 100 scale), measure insulation resistance between any of the leads and the laminations (exclude the diodes from the test circuit).
+A reading of less than one megohm indicates a ground.